willfaught/paige/README.md

 # Values
 credit = '<a class="link-secondary text-decoration-none" href="https://github.com/willfaught/paige">Paige Theme</a>'
 description = "" # Site description.
-Appears above the menu and below the site title if set. license = "" # Example: "CC BY 4.0 License"
+Appears above the menu and below the site title.
+Used in feeds. license = "" # Example: "CC BY 4.0 License"

 [paige.subpages]